danbee/danbarber.me/_posts/2019-07-23-browsers-are-pretty-good-at-loading-pages.md

 [Carter Sande](https://carter.sande.duodecima.technology/javascript-page-navigation/):

-> The <a> tag is one of the most important building blocks of the Internet.
-It
+> The &lt;a&gt; tag is one of the most important building blocks of the
-> lets you create a hyperlink: a piece of text, usually colored blue, that you
+> Internet.
+It lets you create a hyperlink: a piece of text, usually colored
-> can use to go to a new page.
-When you click on a hyperlink, your web browser
+> blue, that you can use to go to a new page.
+When you click on a hyperlink,
-> downloads the new page from the server and displays it on the screen.
-Most web
+> your web browser downloads the new page from the server and displays it on the
-> browsers also store the pages you previously visited so you can quickly go
+> screen.
+Most web browsers also store the pages you previously visited so you
-> back to them.
-The best part is, the <a> tag gives you all of that behavior for
+> can quickly go back to them.
+The best part is, the &lt;a&gt; tag gives you all
-> free!
-Just tell the browser where you want to go, and it handles the rest.
+> of that behavior for free!
+Just tell the browser where you want to go, and it
+> handles the rest.
 >
 > Lately, though, that hasn’t been enough for website developers.
 The new fad is
 > “client-side navigation”, where instead of relying on the browser to load new